-Composed Text Control (CTC) Structured Field
+Composed Text Control (CTC) structured field

-Because this structured field has been declared obsolete, ACIF ignores it and does not pass it to the output file.
+Because this structured field is obsolete, ACIF ignores it and does not pass it to the output file.

-Map Coded Font (MCF) Format 1 Structured Field
+Map Coded Font (MCF) Format 1 structured field

 ACIF converts this structured field to an MCF Format 2 structured field.
 Unless MCF2REF=CF is specified, ACIF resolves the coded font into the appropriate font character set and code page pairs.